 The laser pulses emitted from airborne lidar systems may be reflected from man-made structures, vegetation, or the earthen surface.

-The most recently published figure of overall absolute vertical accuracy of the seamless DEMs within the conterminous United States, expressed as the root mean square error (RMSE) of 25,310 reference points, is 1.55 meters.
+The most recently published figure of absolute vertical accuracy of the seamless DEMs within the conterminous United States, in terms of the National Standard for Spatial Data Accuracy (NSSDA) at 95% confidence level, is 3.04 meters.